Kenitra: U.S. Naval Base

 In November 1942, after Operation Torch, the Americans captured the Port Lyautey French fighter base as a military base, named Craw Field.
 For three months the 21st Engineer Aviation Regiment worked on the airfield.
 In February 1943 the Seabees of the 120th Naval Construction Battalion took over all construction activities.
 The Navy ran the base until 1947, when the State Department negotiated reversion of control to France.
 In 1950, a $23,000,000 expansion was authorized, but then the Korean War diverted resources.
 In the 1950s, nearly 10,000 people were on the base making it the largest aggregation of Americans in any one overseas base outside Japan.
 Later, the base in Kenitra was expanded to become a U.S. Naval Air Station.

 The base was shared by both the US and Morocco through the Cold War.
 A small Navy communications out-station in Sidi Yahia closed in the late 1970s.
 The Air Station was closed in 1991.

 Climate

 Kenitra has a hot-summer Mediterranean climate (Köppen climate classification Csa).
+In summer, there are 27.4 days on average in which the maximum daily temperature is at 30.0 C or higher, and 1.6 days with max temperature above 40.0 C. Winters are mild and rainy, with sub-freezing temperatures occurring only 0.3 days per year on average.
+The highest recorded temperature was 47.7 C on 1 August 2003, and the coldest was -3.0 C on 13 February 2012.